KevReece/Dungeon/README.md

 Ensure config.yml has correct bucket name

 ## Todo
-- walking blocked by walls logic
-- disable controller button when walking blocked
-- show treasure chests ('T')
 - open treasure
-- show as 'open' on controller
 - drop gold item ('G')(consider ahead that enemies can walk on top of these)
 - collect item
 - show goblins on map ('E')